K-FOSS/TS-CLI-Template/README.md

 Change the name in `package.json` to the name of your new CLI application

-Add your actions in `src/index.ts`
+Add your actions to the array in `src/Actions/index.ts` with the object values of command, description, and action function handler.